organisciak/dissertation/document/1_intro.md

  * the issues related to using crowdsourcing contributions for information retrieval indexing,
  * the effect of designing 'quicker' or 'slower' collection tasks on a paid crowdsourcing platform, with a sense of how this information generalizes to different tasks or collection spaces,
- * corrective measures for human bias in already-collected descriptive metadata, particularly corpus-based methods for online review normalization and error-reducing voting techniques for crowdsourced relevance judgments, and
+ * corrective measures for variance in already-collected descriptive metadata, particularly corpus-based methods for online review normalization and error-reducing voting techniques for crowdsourced relevance judgments, and
  * the tractability of making an assumption of honest-but-biased contributors.

 ## Crowdsourcing